What is Osteopathy - who we help & what we treat

-Osteopathy is a method of diagnosing and treating a wide range of musculoskeletal disorders throughout the body.
+Osteopathy is a method of diagnosing and treating a wide range of muscle, joint, nerve and ligament problems throughout the body.
 One of the key principles underlying osteopathy is that healthy functioning of the human body relies upon the body’s structure working effectively.
 Problems with the body’s structure can arise from a build up of day to day stresses and strains, or they can be triggered by a specific activity, accident or trauma.

 Osteopaths treat the whole person, seeking to understand how problems arise and not just treating the problem in isolation.
 They utilise highly developed palpation skills to examine and identify problems in the body’s structure.
 Treatment techniques include gentle stretching, massage and mobilising to release joints and soft tissues including muscles, tendons, fascia and ligaments.
 Where appropriate, osteopaths may also use specific joint manipulations which sometimes result in an audible “click” which many people associate with osteopathy.
 All techniques are chosen carefully with regard to their suitability for individual patients, and are discussed with patients before treatment commences to give you the opportunity to ask questions.